jet/dotnet-templates/README.md

     # ... to add a Consumer (proProjector -k emits to Kafka and hence implies having a Consumer)
     md -p ../Consumer | Set-Location
     dotnet new proConsumer
     start README.md

+    # ... to add a Summary Projector
+    md -p ../SummaryProjector | Set-Location
+    dotnet new summaryProjector
+    start README.md

+    # ... to add a Summary Consumer (ingesting output from `summaryProjector`)
+    md -p ../SummaryConsumer | Set-Location
+    dotnet new summaryConsumer
+    start README.md

     # ... to add a Testbed